Windows VPN Setup: How to Configure a VPN in Windows 10

 4) For the VPN provider, select Windows (integrated).

-5) For the Connection Name, enter a name of your choice (Hint: Select a name that relates to the purpose or location of the connection).
+5) For the Connection Name, enter a name of your choice (Hint: Select a name that relates to its purpose or location).

-6) Finally, select the type of connection (PPTP, L2TP, etc.), the server address, a username and a password.
+6) Finally, specify the type of connection (PPTP, L2TP, etc.), server address, a username, and a password.